-Prerequisite: ENG 100 with a grade of C or better or equivalent and HWST 107 with a grade of C or better.
+Prerequisites: ENG 100 with a grade of C or better or equivalent and HWST 107 with a grade of C or better.
+Program: Hawaiian Studies

-HWST 292 Kūkulu Mana'o: Hawaiian Studies Capstone Project (1)
+HWST 292: Kūkulu Mana'o: Hawaiian Studies Capstone Project

 This is the capstone course for the AA in Hawaiian Studies Program.
 It requires students to integrate knowledge gained in the Associate in Arts in Hawaiian Studies program.
 Students will collaborate with faculty to design and complete a project which demonstrates that students can describe aboriginal Hawaiian linguistic, cultural, historical and political concepts, apply those concepts in other areas, and analyze topics relevant to the aboriginal Hawaiian community.
-May be repeated once for additional credit.

 Prerequisites: HWST 107, HWST 270, HAW 101 and HAW 102 with a grade of C or better.
+Program: Hawaiian Studies

-HEALTH (HLTH)
+Health (HLTH)

-HLTH 110 Medical Terminology (2)
+HLTH 110: Medical Terminology